no-go/AnotherRSS/README.md

 - widget (only first source)
 - Text and Image is resizeable
 - Tab behavior changeable
+- THE TWITTER STUFF IS AN OPTION !
+- the App does not need a SD-Card or memory access
 - many more ...

+- Optional: login to Twitter and tweet a low resuluton (!) picture and some text

+## Bugs

+- see issue in master branch
+- there is a datetime bug: tweets are in stange order ?!?

 ## Get the App